davide-marino00/PBI_DOCS/refac.md

 ```dax
 sum(vw_Timesheet[SalesAmount]) - sum(vw_Timesheet[CostAmount])
 ```
-- **DAX Explanation (Generated):** This DAX expression calculates the profit margin for a project by subtracting the total costs from the total sales.
+- **DAX Explanation (Generated):** The DAX expression you provided calculates the profit margin for a project by subtracting the total costs from the total sales.
 Here's a breakdown of what it does:

-1. **Total Sales Calculation**: The expression first sums up all the values in the `SalesAmount` column from the `vw_Timesheet` table.
-This represents the total revenue generated from the project.
+1. **Total Sales Calculation**: The expression starts with `sum(vw_Timesheet[SalesAmount])`, which adds up all the sales amounts recorded in the `vw_Timesheet` table.
+This gives you the total revenue generated from the project.

-2. **Total Costs Calculation**: Next, it sums up all the values in the `CostAmount` column from the same table.
-This represents the total costs incurred for the project.
+2. **Total Costs Calculation**: Next, it calculates the total costs with `sum(vw_Timesheet[CostAmount])`.
+This sums up all the costs associated with the project, which could include expenses like labor, materials, and other overheads.

-3. **Profit Margin Calculation**: Finally, the expression subtracts the total costs from the total sales.
-The result is the project margin, which indicates how much profit the project has made after covering its costs.
+3. **Profit Margin Calculation**: Finally, the expression subtracts the total costs from the total sales: `sum(vw_Timesheet[SalesAmount]) - sum(vw_Timesheet[CostAmount])`.
+The result of this calculation represents the project's profit margin, indicating how much money is left after covering all costs.

-In simple terms, this measure helps a business understand how profitable a project is by showing the difference between what they earned (sales) and what they spent (costs).
+In simple terms, this DAX measure helps businesses understand how profitable a project is by showing the difference between what they earned (sales) and what they spent (costs).
+A positive result indicates a profit, while a negative result indicates a loss.

 **`Msr_SalesPriceBaseCurrency`**